Edwards-R/redlist_docs/irecord_data_analysis/iRecord_analysis/data_breakdown.md

 ### Shortlist of available records
 At this point, the total pool of available records for immediate harvest in iRecord sits at ~79,101 records.
 This figure is from the simple unique record (correct) dataset figure of 88,990, minus the overlap in correct records of 9,889.

+If verfiers which are known to have disobeyed the iRecord/BWARS verification guide are excluded, the pool decreases by approximately 2,600 records to ~76,600 'Correct', unique, non-overlap records.

 ## Identification difficulty
 This section examines the breakdown of 'id difficulty', as created by Mike Edwards.
 The data used for this were created for use in iRecord in 2013.
 This list has not been updated to Understandings, though the names have been converted using the Checker.
 The vast majority of nomenclature changes that cannot be automatically converted can be safely assigned to the highest difficulty.
 The assignment is based on the number of splits occurring that require highly detailed knowledge to identify being far greater than the number of simple 'new colonist' taxa.